11. Mobile Inference

 HTP

-The Hexagon Tensor Processor (HTP) is the last accelerator which we will use in this lab.
-The HTP has a matrix unit which targets high-performance on-device machine learning inference.
-In particular, we will leave the FP32 world at this point, and derive a quantized int8 version of the resnet18 model which may run on the HTP.
-Note, that we derived and exported quantization parameters, e.g., scaling factors, when using AIMET in Section 10.
-However, the framework still exported the weights as FP32 data which means that the actual conversion to integer data for on-device deployment is still outstanding.
+The Hexagon Tensor Processor (HTP) is the final accelerator we will use in this lab.
+The HTP has a matrix unit that targets high performance on-device machine learning inference.
+In particular, we will leave the FP32 world at this point and derive a quantized int8 version of the ResNet-18 model that can run on the HTP.
+Note that when we used AIMET in Section 10, we derived and exported quantization parameters, such as scaling factors.
+However, the framework still exported the weights as FP32 data which means that the actual conversion to integer data for on-device deployment is still pending.

 1# assuming ANDROID_SERIAL and DEVICE_USER_DIR to be set